danimelchor/clypi/docs/api/parsers.md

 ### `Tuple`

 The `Tuple` parser parses a string input into a tuple of values.
+The tuple parser will split the input string by commas.

 ```python
 Tuple(*inner: Parser, num: int | None = None)